Camp Fire Housing Assistance Act

 A legislative bill to promote residential housing development in areas impacted by the Camp Fire was sent to the governor’s desk for consideration.

-Local Assemblyman James Gallagher introduced the Camp Fire Housing Assistance Act to promote residential development by streamlining environmental regulations – which can often delay or stop housing development – including the cities of Yuba City, Live Oak, Biggs, Corning, Gridley, Orland, Oroville and Willows.
+Local Assemblyman James Gallagher introduced the Camp Fire Housing Assistance Act to promote residential development by streamlining environmental regulations – which can often delay or stop housing development – including the cities of Orland, Willows, Yuba City, Live Oak, Biggs, Corning, Gridley and Oroville.

 “In the aftermath of the Camp Fire, as we were going around and talking to local government folks, victims and all of the different nonprofits and stakeholders, one thing that became very clear is that we were going to have a very serious housing crisis,” Gallagher said.